Little Big Adventure: Gameplay

 Little Big Adventure is a real-time pseudo-3D isometric action-adventure game.
 All characters and vehicles in the game, including some props in the world, are real 3D polygon-based objects, performing actions within 2D pre-rendered environments.

-After completion of certain tasks the player is presented with a full-motion video cut-scene.
+LBA is a real-time adventure.
+It combines several action game/arcade sequences and some elements from the role-playing game genre.
+The game's gameplay is partially free-roaming, allowing the player to travel around the islands once they have been "unlocked" by completing certain objectives or solving certain puzzles; there are also many tasks which are optional or non-linear.
+Certain locations in the game are initially blocked from the player until they progress to a certain stage, such as the islands in the Northern Hemisphere and fortresses on several of the islands in the Southern Hemisphere.
+LBA is set only on the planet of Twinsun but covered the entirety of that world, while its successor LBA 2 only includes a couple locations (Citadel Island and Desert Island) on Twinsun.
+While LBA 2 is more linear in progression, LBA has quests where the player will revisit previously explored locations in both hemispheres.

 The player-character, Twinsen, can be switched between four different "behaviour modes" (Normal, Athletic/Sporty, Aggressive, and Discreet), each changing the character's abilities and interactions with the game world.
 Combat in the game is mainly conducted using the Magic Ball, a glowing ball of energy which the player throws towards enemies, the trajectory and angle of the ball changing depending on the mode the player is in.
 Switching to the "Aggressive" mode also allows Twinsen to engage in combat via punching and kicking.

-The gameplay is partially free-roaming, allowing the player free non-linear travel around the islands of the game's world once they have been unlocked by completing certain objectives or solving certain puzzles; there are also many tasks which are optional or non-linear.
-Certain locations in the game are initially blocked from the player until they progress to a certain stage, such as the islands in the Northern Hemisphere and fortresses on several of the islands in the Southern Hemisphere.
+After completion of certain tasks the player is presented with a full-motion video cut-scene.
+All text in the game is spoken by the characters.
+Essentially every character in the game is interactive and will respond differently when Twinsen speaks to them.
+Enemies are often performing tasks while the game world is active.

 The game features an autosave mechanic, which was a departure from the usual manual save system seen in most games of that time.